iron-hope-shop/iron-hope-shop/README.md

 - 💼 **Previously:** Held various technical roles at Walmart Global Tech (from Technician to Senior Cybersecurity Engineer) where I:
   - Developed Java/Spring Boot microservices to process **100+ ServiceNow tickets/day** with sub-100ms response times.
   - Saved over **$1M annually** by automating bulk account management across multiple time zones.
-  - Launched an internal chatbot and documentation website that became the go-to resource for thousands.
+  - Launched an internal chatbot and documentation website that became the go-to resource for hundreds of my associates.
 - 🎓 **Education:** Bachelor of Computer Science, Summa Cum Laude from Southern New Hampshire University (GPA: 3.943).
 - 🏆 **Certifications:** GIAC OSINT, GIAC GWEB, Security+, plus specialized training in Nutanix, Python, and more.